PythonRSAS/pythonrsas.github.io/_posts/2021-12-28-1-SAS-macro-variable-like-in-Python.md

 %test(b,c)
 ```

 For comparison, here is an example in Python.
+Except the null value case that raises an error instead of being ignored, Python results are similar to SAS.
 <div class="code-head"><span>code</span>positional argument.py</div>

 ```python